aubreymlj96/Tech-Blog-2023/README.md

 The seeds files contribute the following:

--The data for the relavant categories, i.e. sessions storage for post, username as a user, 6 for product tag/tag, comment text for comment.
+-The data for the relavant categories, i.e. sessions storage for post, username as a user, comment text for comment.

 The models files contribute the following: